heinerlehr/iconfig/docs/readthedocs-setup.md

 ### 5. Webhook Setup (Automatic)

-Read the Docs automatically sets up webhooks with GitHub, so your documentation will rebuild automatically on every push to the main/master branch.
+Read the Docs automatically sets up webhooks with GitHub, so your documentation will rebuild automatically on every push to the master branch.

 ## Custom Domain (Optional)